-Now let's go over the key features of WPForms that make it the most comprehensive form builder for WordPress.
+Whether creating a simple contact form or something more complex, this plugin provides the resources necessary to make it happen.
+Now, let's discuss the key features of WPForms that make it the most comprehensive form builder for WordPress.

 Easy Drag-and-Drop Builder

-You can even set up recurring payments for subscription products, membership sites , or installment plans.
+What we like: Another way your website can put this form to good use is by setting up recurring payments for subscription products, membership sites , or installment plans.

 Built-in Conditional Logic

-Aside from improving the user experience and boosting form conversions, conditional logic will also help your business get the most relevant information from leads.
+In addition to improving the user experience and boosting form conversations, conditional logic helps your company get the most relevant information from leads.

-You can also choose colors to match your brand, add your logo, and pick from different progress bar styles.
+What we like: You can choose colors to match your brand, add your logo, and pick from different progress bar styles.

 Surveys and Polls

 With the ability to collect partial form entries, you can get in touch with potential customers that have expressed interest, even if they don't complete the whole form.
-You can even automate the process by sending an email notification to people that have abandoned your form.
+You can even automate the process by emailing people who didn't finish the form.

 Save and Resume Option